 April 9th, 2019

-When comparing speed between hard drives (HDD) vs SSD, it is not difficult to acknowledge that SSD wins.
+When comparing speed between hard drives (HDD) vs. SSD, it is not difficult to acknowledge that SSD wins.
 HDD read data at a slower rate.
-This is because HDD utilize spinning platters and a reading arm to read the disk.
-The faster the spin, the faster it can read/write data and if the HDD spins too fast, it will eventually fail faster.
+This is because HDD utilizes spinning platters and a reading arm to read the disk.
+The faster the spin, the faster it can read/write data, and if the HDD spins too fast, it will eventually fail sooner.
 Thus, drive speeds are limited to what it can handle.

 HDD typically have a life span of 3 to 5 years.
-The drive will then start showing issues, such as bad sectors etc. Eventually, the drive will fail and require replacement.
-SSD have very low failure rates compared to HDD as have zero moving parts will raise the life span considerably.
+The drive will then start showing issues, such as bad sectors, etc. Eventually, the drive will fail and require replacement.
+SSD has very low failure rates compared to HDD, as have zero moving parts will raise the life span considerably.
 Typically, SSD life spans are 2 to 3 times longer than HDD.

 The key factors to drive temperature is moving parts and a higher requirement of power consumption.

 When you seek performance from HDD, you may utilize drives that have 10,000 rpm or higher.
 With that many rotations, you are looking at having a small frying pan inside your dedicated server.
 This raises the heat considerable for all your hardware and can cause eventual critical failure for not just your hard drive, but also your memory, CPU, motherboard, other hard drives, etc.

 With zero moving parts on SSD, the wear and tear from heat is much lower and can extend the life of not only your drive but also the life of your dedicated server’s hardware considerably.